-Spring 2020 has brought a different kind of stress to us all as we adapt to the new social distancing measures and the constant coverage and focus on COVID-19 and the impact it is having across the world.
+Recent times have brought a different kind of stress to us all as we adapt to social distancing measures and the constant coverage and focus on COVID-19 and the impact it is having across the world.

 The government is telling us to stay at home and only go outside for food, health reasons or essential work, to stay two meters (six feet) away from other people and wash our hands as soon as we get home.